Last Updated on

 - Extensors and flexors of the forearm.
 This muscle group includes many muscles, namely the brachioradialis, flexors (extensors) of the fingers, pronators, and so on.
-All these and a number of other muscles contribute to reliable fixation of the hands on the crossbar.
+All these and a number of other muscles contribute to the reliable fixation of the hands-on the crossbar.

 - Deltas are the muscle group that is responsible for the contour of the shoulders.
-This muscle is formed from several bundles – posterior, middle and anterior.
-It is worth noting that training on the horizontal bar does not allow you to fully work out the deltoid muscles, but to strengthen them is completely.
+This muscle is formed from several bundles – posterior, middle, and anterior.
+It is worth noting that training on the horizontal bar does not allow you to fully work out the deltoid muscles, but to strengthen them is complete.

 Often, beginners, performing the exercise with a narrow or wide grip, make a big mistake – they lift their heads a little back, raising their chin up.
-In this case, the rise of the body itself occurs at the moment of air intake, which is a big mistake.
-At the same time, shoulders are reduced, which is also wrong.
-With this approach, you can achieve a number of problems – spinal injuries, protrusion of a hernia, sprain and so on.
+In this case, the rise of the body itself occurs at the moment of the air intake, which is a big mistake.
+At the same time, the shoulders are reduced, which is also wrong.
+With this approach, you can achieve several problems – spinal injuries, protrusion of a hernia, sprain, and so on.

 A clear technique involves a completely different approach to exercise.
 It doesn’t matter if the pull is performed with a narrow or wide grip.
 Before lifting, draw air into your lungs and hold your breath.
 In this case, the body will be much easier to push up, and the task for the latissimus muscles is also greatly facilitated.